Aqeel Karim Dhedhi

-Aqeel Karim Dhedhi (عقیل کریم ڈھیڈی; born 18 July 1957) is a Pakistani business tycoon and stock trader who is the founder and chairman of the AKD Group.
-The umbrella of AKD Group includes Financial Services, Real Estate, Telecom, Infrastructure and Natural Resources.
+Aqeel Karim Dhedhi (عقیل کریم ڈھیڈی; born 18 July 1957) is a Pakistani business tycoon and stock trader who is the chairman of the AKD Group.

 Early life and career

-Dhedhi's father was Haji Abdul Karim Dhedhi, a prominent businessman.
-His family are Kutiyana Memons who migrated to Pakistan in 1947, originating from Junagadh.
-Dhedhi completed his schooling at Karachi and initiated his career by taking part in export business with his brother.
+Dhedhi was born into a Kutiyana Memon family who migrated to Pakistan in 1947 from Junagadh.
+His father, Haji Abdul Karim Dhedhi, founded AKD Group.
+He completed his schooling at Karachi and began his career by taking part in export business with his brother.
 He started cotton business projects when he was in seventh class.
-He started trading at Karachi Stock Exchange (KSE) in 1976. in 1984, he built his own office in Karachi Stock Exchange.
+He started trading at Karachi Stock Exchange (KSE) in 1976.
+In 1984, he built his own office in Karachi Stock Exchange.
+He became a stokebroker in 1986.
+He served on the board of the KSE in 1996, 1997, 1999 and 2001.

-Karachi Stock Exchange

-Dhedhi has been a stockbroker at the KSE since 1986.
-Prior to this, he spent 13 years managing his father's brokerage commercial projects.
-He was on the board of the KSE in 1996, 1997, 1999 and 2001.

 In November 2013, Aqeel Karim Dhedhi laid down the foundation stone of new building of Karachi Stock Exchange (KSE).
-He was invited to the event as a chief guest.
-The ceremony was also attended by the officials of the stock exchange, senior brokers, TRE certificate holders, senior people from the financial industry and others.

-Lahore Stock Exchange

-After building a strong base in Karachi Stock Exchange, Aqeel Karim Dhedhi recently became a member of the Lahore Stock Exchange.

-Awards
+Awards and recognition

 Dhedhi was awarded the "Sitara-e-Esaar" by then president Gen. Pervez Musharraf for his services during the devastating earthquake that hit the northern areas of Pakistan in October 2005.
 He has also been awarded honorary PhD (Honoris Cause) degrees by private institutes like Biztek Institute of Higher Education and the Indus Institute of Higher Education.

 On 23 March 2019, Aqeel Karim Dhedhi was among the few Pakistanis who were awarded with Sitara-i-Imtiaz for their matchless services to the nation.

 Charity work

 Dhedhi is involved with groups including community based assistance, health services, leadership development of deserving younger generation, and women empowerment.
 He is a trustee and member of the Board of Directors of The Shaukat Khanum Cancer Hospital; The Indus Hospital; World Memon Organization and the Resource Development Committee of Agha Khan University Hospital.
-He also takes interest in health services, women empowerment, leadership development of young generation and community based assistance.

-Hum Aur Aab Initiative

-Aqeel Karim Dhedhi is a part of a local initiative called "Hum Aur Aab" aimed at creating awareness about water consumption and to solve the water crisis of Pakistan at both, national and international levels.

-Promoting Sports in Pakistan

-Aqeel Karim Dhedhi being a great fan of sports himself has contributed a lot in promoting sports culture in the country.
-The Arkadians, one of Dhedhi's ventures sponsors Karachi Kings, one of the six teams participating in Pakistan Super League.

-Moreover, he also showed an interest in purchasing the franchise of the sixth team after Multan Sultans meltdown.
+Air Karachi

+Air Karachi is a new Pakistani airline seeking a Regular Public Transport (RPT) license from the Civil Aviation Authority (CAA) to begin domestic and international flights.
+The airline is backed by local investors and registered with the Securities and Exchange Commission of Pakistan (SECP).
+They plan to offer both passenger and cargo services, with initial plans to operate with three leased aircraft.

+Air Karachi is a new venture in Pakistan's aviation sector, with investors announcing an initial seed funding of PKR 5 billion.
+The airline has applied for an RPT license from the CAA, which is necessary to operate commercial flights.
+Air Karachi intends to start with domestic flights and expand to international routes in the future.
+The airline plans to begin operations with a fleet of three leased aircraft.
+Former Southern Commander (retd) Air Vice Marshal Imran has been appointed as the CEO of Air Karachi.
+Key shareholders include Aqeel Karim Dhedhi, Arif Habib, SM Tanveer, and others.